A Complete Guide to Calculating Agency Margins (+Free Calculator)

 Net Profit Margin

-The net profit margin takes into account all the costs incurred by the agency, including both direct costs and indirect costs such as employee salaries not directly involved in client projects, overhead expenses, marketing expenses, rent, and utilities.
+The net profit margin takes into account all the operating costs incurred by the agency, including both direct costs and indirect costs such as employee salaries not directly involved in client projects, overhead expenses, marketing expenses, rent, and utilities.
 The net profit margin reflects the overall profitability of the agency after considering all operating expenses.

 To calculate the net profit margin, you subtract all costs (direct and indirect) from the revenue and divide the result by the revenue, then multiply by 100 to express it as a percentage.